UK Drone Operating Categories

 - Respect privacy and follow the Drone and Model Aircraft Code at all times.

-- Where you can fly: Far away from people and built-up areas.
+- Where you can fly: Only in areas well clear of people and built-up zones.

 Key rules: